sutonggf/sutong.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate research fellow faculty at Nanjing University (School of Engineering Management).
+I am an associate research fellow faculty at Nanjing University (School of Engineering Management).  <br />
-I got a doctorate degree in management from Xiamen University and a bachelor's degree in management from the China University of Geosciences (Wuhan).
+I got a doctorate degree in management from Xiamen University and a bachelor's degree in management from the China University of Geosciences (Wuhan).  <br />
-Welcome any friendly communication and cooperation of scholars.
+Welcome any friendly communication and cooperation of scholars. <br />

 Research Area
 ======